 Did you notice that I didn’t use the word “immigrants”?

 The USA remains a remarkable country in that it has, since its beginning, attracted new citizens from throughout the world, and continues to do so.
-Since the subject is currently of higher than usual temperature in Europe and North America, leading to the promulgation of misleading or misinterpreted information, I was delighted to come across a large official database on immigration from the years 1820 through 2013, a span of almost 200 years.
-(You can download the file from this link, provided by Metrocosm.)
+Since the subject is currently of higher than usual temperature in Europe and North America, leading to the promulgation of misleading or misinterpreted information, I was delighted to come across USA-immigration statistics from the years 1820 through 2013, a span of almost 200 years.

 I summarized the data in the following table, and subsidiary tables not displayed, then created several charts to highlight major aspects of the data.